numba/numba/docs/source/proposals/jit-classes.rst

 implementation (this needs to be changed to support function value as argument).

 A class instance can contain other NRT reference-counted object as attributes.
-To properly clean up an instance, a desctruction is called when the reference count of the instance is dropped to zero.
+To properly clean up an instance, a destructor is called when the reference count of the instance is dropped to zero.
 This is described in the "Reference count and descructor" section.